pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 Running programs on NISQ devices often leads to partially useful results due to the presence of noise.
-In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in Qadence and corresponding error mitigation techniques whenever possible.
+In order to perform realistic simulations, a number of noise models (for digital operations, analog operations and simulated readout errors) are supported in Qadence through their implementation in backends and corresponding error mitigation techniques whenever possible.

 # NoiseHandler